-Apart from this, filing a response under the Madrid Protocol is almost the same as filing a response for a national registration of Trademark.
-One important point that International Applicants need to keep in mind is that, when filing an international Trademark, it is important to engage a trademark agent/attorney who has an address in the designated country [trademark office] in order to send and receive communications from the trademark office of the designated country and from the International Bureau.
+Apart from this, filing a response under the Madrid Protocol is almost the same as filing a response for national registration of Trademark.
+One important point that International Applicants need to keep in mind is that, when filing an international Trademark, it is important to engage a professional trademark agent/attorney who has an address in the designated country [trademark office] in order to send and receive communications from the trademark office of the designated country and from the International Bureau.

 You may also continue to read the following interesting posts:

 Filing A Trademark Under The Madrid Protocol? – Part I

 Filing A Trademark Under The Madrid Protocol? – Part II